-Since grabbing power in 1979, the Islamic Republic of Iran has executed, killed and tortured thousands of political dissidents and ordinary Iranians who dared challenge its rule.
+Since grabbing power in 1979, the Iranian regime has carried out thousands of executions in Iran, killing and torturing thousands of political dissidents and ordinary Iranians who dared challenge its rule.

 Hundreds of Iranian Kurds were executed in 1981 on the direct command of Ruhollah Khomeini, the founder and Supreme Leader of the Islamic Republic of Iran.

-Most executions were carried out in public after the victims were asked a few questions without the possibility to defend themselves.
+Most executions in Iran were carried out in public after the victims were asked a few questions without the possibility to defend themselves.

 Iran’s “hanging judge”, Sadegh Khalkhali was responsible for the execution of more than 8,000 men and women including Iranian Kurds.